Menu

 PRTR

-The PRTR (Pollutant Release and Transfer Register: Chemical Substance Emissions and Transfer Register) is a mechanism to grasp, collect and publish data on whether a wide variety of harmful chemical substances were discharged into the environment, or included in waste.
-This is a mechanism to grasp, tabulated, and publish data on whether it was carried out outside the business site.
+The PRTR (Pollutant Release and Transfer Register) is a chemical substance emission transfer notification system that collects, aggregates, and publishes data on whether a wide variety of harmful chemical substances were discharged from what sources, how much they were discharged into the environment, or included in waste.

 For more information about PRTR, please see the link below.

-Here are some experiments that can be easily done at home.
-Let's have fun learning about the nature of chemical substances.
+Introducing experiments that can be easily done at home.
+Let's enjoy learning about the nature of familiar chemical substances.

 Please refer to the link below.